 Whilst there is a discreet subject intent for Key Stage 3, the knowledge and understanding built up from Years 7-9 have obvious benefits for GCSE and A-levels further down the line.
 Indeed, Key Stage 3 outcomes are not just an end product in themselves, but a valuable step for future learning.
 Therefore, by the time they get into their GCSE exams, the curriculum, built up from Year 7, will mean that students should be able to perform effectively, independently and with resilience.

 Our curriculum is also well integrated, and the skills and knowledge students develop across subjects.
 For example, the reference above to reaching justified conclusions in History would be cemented and reinforced by work in the English and Geography curricula.
-This helps to create flow and ensures that knowledge is retained without resistance.
+This helps to create flow, and ensures that knowledge is retained without resistance.

 Creativity